What you need to know

 Is it legal to record phone calls in Australia?

 Yes, call recording is legal in Australia.
-At the federal level, the Telecommunications (Interception and Access) Act 1979 allows recording if at least one party consents, and since you're the one recording, you're that party.
+At the federal level, the Telecommunications (Interception and Access) Act 1979 allows recording if at least one party consents, and since you are the one recording, you are that party.
 Some states add extra requirements on top of this.

-Do I need to tell callers I'm recording them in NSW?
+Do I need to tell callers I am recording them in NSW?

 Yes.
 Under the NSW Surveillance Devices Act 2007, all parties on a call must consent before you can record.
 The simplest way to handle this is a short pre-call announcement: 'This call may be recorded for training and quality purposes.'